 In the Clinical Skills Center have the patient sit in a chair near the sphygmomanometer for taking pulses and blood pressure so that the patient may have their feet flat on the floor.
+If this exam was a telemedicine visit, instruct patient on best way to measure prior to taking own blood pressure

-- 3. Palpate radial pulses.
-Palpate both radial pulses simultaneously, noting rhythm, character, and amplitude of pulses. - 4.
-Check blood pressure in both arms. - a.
+3. Palpate radial pulses.
+Palpate both radial pulses simultaneously, noting rhythm, character, and amplitude of pulses.

+For #4/5.
+Student should explain proper technique for accurate blood pressure-patient seated, in chair with back, feet flat on floor, use proper cuff size --bladder 80% of circumference of arm

+4. Check blood pressure in both arms.

+- a.
 Use both palpatory and auscultatory methods (to avoid being misled by an auscultatory gap). - 5.
 Check blood pressure in both arms. - a.
 Record systolic and diastolic blood pressures on both arms, using appropriately sized cuff. - 6.
 Inspect and palpate fingers (nails and joints), hands (palms), wrists, elbows, and arms (muscles, joints, as well as skin and surrounding tissues).
 Inspect for joint symmetry, alignment, and bony deformities.
-Assess for signs of inflammation or arthritis such as swelling, increased warmth, tenderness, and redness. - a.
+Assess for signs of inflammation or arthritis such as swelling, increased warmth, tenderness, and redness.
+General comments on what to look for from descriptions below - a.
 Nails - i.
-Inspect for color, e.g., normal, cyanotic, pale.

-ii.
-Inspect for clubbing, hemorrhages, infection, abnormal flattening, concavity and ridging.
+Inspect for color, e.g., normal, cyanotic, pale. - ii.
+Inspect for clubbing, hemorrhages, infection, abnormal flattening, concavity and ridging. - b.
+Fingers - i.

-b.
-Fingers

-- i.
 Inspect for symmetry, alignment, deformities of DIP and PIP joints. - ii.
-Palpate the medial and lateral aspects of each DIP and PIP joints for abnormalities such as Heberden's and Bouchard's nodes c.
-Palms d.
-Hands e.
-Arms
+Palpate the medial and lateral aspects of each DIP and PIP joints for abnormalities such as Heberden's and Bouchard's nodes - c.
+Palms - i.

-- i.
 Inspect for normal or abnormal pigmentation or color. - ii.
 Inspect for normal or abnormal temperature, moisture, and texture. - iii.
-Palpate for abnormalities such as thickening of the flexor tendons or flexion contractures in the fingers (Dupuytren's contracture).
+Palpate for abnormalities such as thickening of the flexor tendons or flexion contractures in the fingers (Dupuytren's contracture). - d.
+Hands - i.

-- i.
 Inspect for abnormal movement or atrophy of thenar and hypothenar eminences. - ii.
 Inspect for joint symmetry, alignment, and bony deformities. - iii.
 Compress the MCP joints by squeezing the hand from each side between your thumb and fingers.
-Palpate the eight carpel bones and the groove of each wrist joint with your thumbs on the dorsum of the wrist, your fingers beneath it.
+Palpate the eight carpel bones and the groove of each wrist joint with your thumbs on the dorsum of the wrist, your fingers beneath it. - e.
+Arms - i.

-- i.
 Inspect forearms, elbows, and upper arms for size, shape, and symmetry.
 Note any obvious muscle atrophy or fasciculation, involuntary movements, or abnormalities of position. - ii.
 Inspect skin of the upper extremities for turgor, texture, pigmentation, and skin lesions.
 Describe all skin lesions (macule, papule, vesicle, pustule, nodule).
 Note any subcutaneous lesions (rheumatoid nodule, ganglion cyst, lipoma). - iii.
-Palpate elbows for pain, tenderness, or swelling at the medial and lateral epicondyles and olecranon process. - iv.
+Palpate elbows for pain, tenderness, or swelling at the medial and lateral epicondyles and olecranon process.

+- iv.
 Palpate for epitrochlear nodes (proximal to the elbow, in the groove between the biceps and triceps muscles medially, about 3 cm proximal to the elbow.).
 If present, note size, consistency, mobility, and presence or absence of tenderness. - 7.
 Test passive ROM in fingers, hands, wrists, and elbows and test strength in hands, wrists, forearms, and arms. - a.
 Joint ROM (While checking passive ROM of these joints, note muscle tone, e.g., normal tone, hypertonicity (spasticity or rigidity), or hypotonicity. - i.
 Fingers - 1.
-Flexion and extension: ask the patient to make a tight fist with each hand, and then to extend the fingers.
+Flexion and extension: ask the patient to make a tight fist with each hand, and then to extend the fingers. - 2.
+Abduction and adduction: ask the patient to spread the fingers apart (abduction and then bring them back together again (adduction)